-If the licensee’s principal place of business is not in Oregon, they may meet the Oregon ethics requirement for license renewal by meeting the ethics requirement of the principal place of business (state).
-If the principal place of business does not have an ethics requirement, the licensee must meet Oregon’s ethics requirement.
+If the licensee’s principal place of business is not in Oregon, they may meet the ethics requirement by completing that of the principal place of business.
+However, if the principal place of business does not have an ethics requirement, the licensee must meet Oregon’s ethics requirement.

-Licensees who are admitted to the municipal roster are required to complete at least 24 hours of CPE in subjects which are directly related to governmental environment and governmental auditing during the renewal period.
+Licensees admitted to the municipal roster must complete 24 hours of CPE in subjects related to governmental environment and auditing.
 A minimum of 16 hours must be completed within the following subjects:

 - State and local governmental unit audits